 Saving this for last; add vegetable oil to a frying pan and place your tortillas in the pan fry for about 30 seconds to a min on each side or until golden brown slightly crispy.
-Remove the tortilla, place on a paper towel to blot out the excess oil, fold in half, and reserve aside on a plate.
-I like to turn my oven to warm and keep in there until we are ready to serve.
+Remove the tortilla, place on a paper towel to blot out the excess oil, leave flat or fold in half, and reserve aside on a plate.
+I like to turn my oven to warm and keep the tortillas there until we are ready to serve.

 - 2-3 Cups of Black Beans Homemade Black Bean Recipe

 - 1 package of frozen Organic Corn

 - 1 Head of Fresh Cabbage (Shredded)